lizmat/raku-all-modules/jonathanstowe/p6-unix-privileges/README.md

 	# that we defined above by calling UNIX::Privileges::userinfo
 	# just remember you have to do this *before* creating the chroot
 	UNIX::Privileges::drop($user);

+## Installation

+Assuming ypu have a working Rakudo Perl 6 installation you can install this with *zef* :

+    zef install UNIX::Privileges